 At SIM, our goal is to vote on each investee company's Annual General Meeting (AGM) and Extraordinary General Meeting (EGM) resolutions, including shareholder resolutions and as corporate actions.
 We do this because it is our duty and fiduciary obligation to exercise the rights that we have as shareholders in the best interests of our clients.
 As a manager with a concentrated Universe of companies, we take the opportunity to vote seriously as it allows us to encourage boards and management teams to consider and address areas where we have concerns, along with areas that we want to support.
 SIM has internal voting principles as well as access to proxy voting research, currently from Institutional Shareholder Services (ISS) and Glass-Lewis to assist us with the assessment of resolutions and contentious issues.
 Although we are cognisant of proxy advisers' voting recommendations, we do not delegate or outsource our stewardship activities when deciding how to vote on our clients' shares.
 We also review local best practices and corporate governance codes when voting and consider companies' explanations for not complying with best practice to ensure that we vote in the best interests of our clients.

-In 2022, SIM voted on a range of matters that included the independence of committees and the board of directors, remuneration, insufficient disclosure and shareholder rights.
+In 2023, SIM voted on a range of matters that included overboarding, remuneration, pre-emption rights and disclosure.
 The details of these votes are included in our annual voting review, found here.

 Knowledge improvement